Elbow replacement - discharge

 Your surgeon or physical therapist may have taught you exercises to do at home.

 Your elbow area may feel warm and tender for 2 to 4 weeks after surgery.
 The swelling should go down during this time.

 For the first week after surgery, you may have a soft splint on your arm to hold your elbow in place.
 After the incision has healed, you may need to use a harder splint or brace that has a hinge.

 Arrange for someone to help with chores such as shopping, bathing, making meals, and housework for up to 6 weeks.
 You may want to make some changes around your home so it is easier for you to take care of yourself.

-You may be able to start using your elbow as soon as 12 weeks after surgery.
+You may be able to start using your elbow for heavier activities as soon as 12 weeks after surgery, but you may have some limit on how much you can lift or carry.
 Full recovery can take up to a year.

 How much you can use your arm and when you can start using it will depend on the condition of your new elbow.
 Be sure to ask the surgeon what limits you may have.

-The surgeon will have you go to physical therapy to help you gain strength and use of your arm:
+The surgeon will recommend that you go to physical therapy to help you gain strength and use of your arm:

 - If you have a splint, you may need to wait a few weeks to start therapy.